 Those with profound hearing issues will face the team interpreter who uses sign language to communicate while others will face Sean Fletcher, one of the architects behind the most significant year in the history of English deaf rugby.

-It is almost a year to the day since the side achieved something that’s never been done by any men's English team, in any sport.
+It is just over a year to the since the side achieved something that’s never been done by any men's English team, in any sport.